 I knew I’d made a mistake the minute I met him.
-This was supposed to be a team of gentlemen.
+This was supposed to be a team composed only of gentlemen.
 It was the one thing I insisted upon.
 Yes, yes, perhaps I should have listened to him but that’s not what a good leader does.
-He leads his men, not listen to them.
+He leads his men, he doesn't listen to them.
 And a good team – they follow, they don’t argue.
 They don’t give bloody opinions.

 He was insubordinate from the first.
 The moment he discovered I had sent Cecil Meares to buy the horses he turned against me.
 They’re horses for God’s sake, how hard can it be?

 His litany of complaints was endless; we didn’t have enough supplies, the horses of course, the motorised sleds, not using the dogs, not feeding the dogs better.
 I don’t care what Amundsen had decided to do.
 What does a damn Norwegian know about snow?
 From the moment he signed on, Oates wanted to train, to practise.
 Getting to the South Pole, it’s something only real gentlemen could achieve - and gentlemen don’t practise.

 Fine, if I have to explain I will.
 There’s something dirty about ‘practicing’.
 It smacks of, oh I don’t know, the theatre?
 Professionals?
 Americans?
 Need I say more?
 There’s no worse word than ‘professional’.
 It stinks of the shop.
 Of men who have to work for a living, not men of breeding, and as they say, breeding will always show.
 Gentlemen amateur adventurers, the most noble breed of men.

 We were gentlemen.
 We would try and damn the consequences.